mattermost/mattermost-developer-documentation/site/content/contribute/desktop/developer-setup.md

 ##### pngquant-bin

-On windows there is no default libpng-dev available, so far the best option is to install visual studio community, which will provide dependencies to build the required package.
+On Windows there is no default `libpng-dev` available.
+Currently the best option is to install Visual Studio Community, which provides the dependencies required to build the package.

 ## Building
 Build JavaScript codes with `webpack`.